+1. An investigator is a public official who, within his/her powers, is authorised to investigate a criminal case.
+A prosecutor who is personally involved in the investigation shall have the status of an investigator.

-- 1. An investigator is a state servant or a public officer who, within his/her powers, is authorised to investigate a criminal case.
-A prosecutor who is personally involved in the investigation shall have the status of an investigator. - 2.
-An investigator shall be obliged to conduct an investigation thoroughly, fully and impartially. - 3.
-An investigator shall be obliged to follow the instructions of a prosecutor with regard to the investigation of a criminal case.
+[1.
+An investigator is a state servant or a public officer who, within his/her powers, is authorised to investigate a criminal case.
+A prosecutor who is personally involved in the investigation shall have the status of an investigator.
+(Shall enter into force on 1 January 2017)]

+2. An investigator shall be obliged to conduct an investigation thoroughly, fully and impartially.

+3. An investigator shall be obliged to follow the instructions of a prosecutor with regard to the investigation of a criminal case.
 If an investigator does not agree with the prosecutor's instructions, he/she may submit the case and his/her opinions in writing to a superior prosecutor.
 A superior prosecutor may annul the instructions of a subordinate prosecutor or task another investigator with the investigation.
-A decision of a superior prosecutor on the issue shall be final. - 4.
-An investigator shall be obliged to execute a court judgement. - 5.
-A decree issued under this Code shall be binding. - 6.
-If there are grounds established by law, an investigator may: - a) carry out all investigative and other procedural actions prescribed by this Code, except for the actions that fall within the powers of a prosecutor; - b) give written instructions to the relevant body to bring detained and arrested persons to the place of investigation; - c) request the conduct of investigative actions, as well as of revision, inventory taking, official inspection and submission of documents; - d) summon an interpreter, an expert, or a person who is to be identified; - e) if a complaint is lodges with respect to his/her actions and decisions, submit, without delay, the complaint and materials of the criminal case to the prosecutor responsible for the procedural guidance, or to the court; - f) request the prosecutor responsible for the procedural guidance to give an investigative assignment to another investigator; - $f^1$ ) in order to reopen a criminal case, apply in writing to the relevant body or agency and request the provision of necessary materials and/or information, also carry out full-scale procedural actions; - g) exercise other powers prescribed by this Code.
+A decision of a superior prosecutor on the issue shall be final.

+4. An investigator shall be obliged to execute a court judgement.

+- 5. A decree issued under this Code shall be binding. - 6.
+If there are grounds established by law, an investigator may:

+a) carry out all investigative and other procedural actions prescribed by this Code, except for the actions that fall within the powers of a prosecutor;

+b) give written instructions to the relevant body to bring detained and arrested persons to the place of investigation;

+c) request the conduct of investigative actions, as well as of revision, inventory taking, official inspection and submission of documents;

+d) summon an interpreter, an expert, or a person who is to be identified;

+e) if a complaint is lodges with respect to his/her actions and decisions, submit, without delay, the complaint and materials of the criminal case to the prosecutor responsible for the procedural guidance, or to the court;

+f) request the prosecutor responsible for the procedural guidance to give an investigative assignment to another investigator;

+f^1) in order to reopen a criminal case, apply in writing to the relevant body or agency and request the provision of necessary materials and/or information, also carry out full-scale procedural actions;

+g) exercise other powers prescribed by this Code.

-Law of Georgia No 3616 of 24 September 2010 - LHG I, No 50, 24.9.2010, Art.
-328
+Law of Georgia No 3616 of 24 September 2010 - LHG I, No 50, 24.9.2010, Article 328

-Law of Georgia No 3891 of 7 December 2010 - LHG I, No 67, 9.12.2010, Art.
-418
+Law of Georgia No 3891 of 7 December 2010 - LHG I, No 67, 9.12.2010, Article 418